fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

 I'll use 10-fold cross validation to estimate accuracy.
 This will split our dataset into 10 parts, train on 9 and test on 1 and repeat for all combinations of train-test splits.
 I'm using the metric of accuracy to evaluate models.
 This is a ratio of the number of correctly predicted instances divided by the total number of instances in the dataset multiplied by 100 to give a percentage (e.g. 95% accurate).

-I don't know which algorithms would be good on this problem or what configurations to use.

-Let's evaluate three different algorithms:
+I don't know which algorithms would be good on this problem or what configurations to use so let's evaluate three different algorithms:

 - Logistic Regression (LR).
 - Linear Discriminant Analysis (LDA).